 When performing the movement, you start with an underhand grip, but once you are at the top of the curl, you twist your grip to use an overhand grip to help work different parts of your biceps during the downward phase of the curl.
 This movement is unique as it requires the use of the elbow joint and wrist joint.

-As you change the grip of the movement from start to finish, you begin to change the engagement of the various bicep heads during movement.
+As you change the grip of the movement from start to finish, you change the engagement of the various bicep heads during movement.

 How To Do The Dumbbell Hammer Grip Rows